drduh/macOS-Security-and-Privacy-Guide/README.md

 Remember to periodically run `brew update` and `brew upgrade` on trusted, secure networks to install software updates.

 ## DNS
-Here are a few ways to improve your security and privacy with DNS.

 #### Hosts file
 Use the [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) to block known malware, advertising or otherwise unwanted domains.